 Unlike the other players, they are required additional skills in order to fulfill their roles.

-They are smart, courageous, strong, and when everything goes wrong the goalkeepers are the last line of defense.
+They are smart, courageous, and strong, and when everything goes wrong the goalkeepers are the last line of defense.

 In a lot of cases, the goalkeeper determines whether the team wins or loses.

 Junior Soccer Stars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for this website to earn advertising fees by linking to Amazon.com and affiliated sites

 The goalkeeper position is unique to other positions in soccer as clearly outlined by the FIFA rule book.

 In kid’s soccer, these rules still apply but can be modified to fit their age and encourage more fun.

 - It is compulsory that every team must have a designated goalkeeper

 - The goalkeeper must wear a different colored kit from the rest of the team